A rare Orivit sterling silver coffee pot

 Cologne circa 1900/1905 by Orivit

-The body subdivided on the underside by smoothly polished, arched fields and extending over ornamental folds into an abstract tree of life motif, the foliage of which adorns the upper rim.
-The angled and moulded handles are connected to the body in a decoartive manner.
-The lid of the sugar bowl follows the ornamentation of the body, the folds of which form a continuous ornament with its handle.
-The original gilding of the sugar bowl is well preserved, the gilding of the milk jug only in the lower third.
-Stamped on the underside with the Orivit maker´s mark, the fineness and the model numbers #153 (milk jug) and #154 (sugar bowl).
+The body subdivided on the underside by smoothly polished, arched fields and extends over ornamental folds into an abstract tree of life motif, the foliage of which adorns the upper rim.
+The spout connected to the body via a decorative joint, the angled and vegetal moulded handle is connected to the body through heat stoppers made of bone.
+The lid following the decoration of the body whose folds describe a continuous ornament with the knob.
+Stamped on the underside with the Orivit company mark, the fineness and the model number #151.

-Highly decorative and elegant milk and sugar set in silver in very good, authentic condition – original without monograms and without repairs.
+Very elegant Art Nouveau coffee pot in silver in appealing, authentic condition – original without monograms and without repairs.
 The complete service can be found in the possession of the Bröhan Museum, Berlin and is illustrated in: Dedo von Kerssenbrock-Krosigk (ed.): Metallkunst der Moderne (Bestandskataloge des Bröhan-Museums VI) [Metal art of the modern age (stock catalogues of the Bröhan Museum VI)], Berlin 2001, p.
 255.

 The set has also been published in the contemporary literature in 1904, there without sugar bowl and tray at: Die Rheinlande: Vierteljahrsschr. d.
 Verband der Kunstfreunde in den Ländern am Rhein [Die Rheinlande: Quarterly publication of the Association of Friends of the Arts in the countries along the Rhine], edition 8, 1904, p.
 592 (for the digitalized edition in german please see here).